Arushi0302/XAMPREP/README.md

 ![](Docs/auth.jpg)

-I know it looks a bit untidy at the moment, but hey i am learning css and i'll improve it soom.
+I know it looks a bit untidy at the moment, but hey i am learning css and i'll improve it soon.